Dairokuten Jinja (第六天神社)

 Dairokuten-san no Kuromatsu (第六天さんの黒松) |

-Behind the shrine building of Dairokuten Jinja stands a pine tree known as "Dairokuten-san no Kuromatsu (第六天さんの黒松)," which serves as the goshinboku of the shrine.
+Behind the shrine building of Dairokuten Jinja stands a pine tree known as "Dairokuten-san no Kuromatsu (第六天さんの黒松)," which serves as the goshinboku (a sacred tree at a Shinto shrine believed to be a dwelling place of kami) of the shrine.
 In the past, this tree was used as a landmark by fishermen at sea.
 Between 1945 and 1954 (with some sources specifying the 1940s), lightning struck the tree, causing it to split in the middle.

 Comments